 What does the Barn Market have to offer?
 Good question!
-The advertising told us we would find high quality, unique Tasmanian products.
+The advertising told us we’d find high quality, unique Tasmanian products.
 We love that.
 But as usual, we had to actually visit in person to decide for ourselves if the event lived up to expectations.
 So we ventured along to Rosny Farm on Hobart’s Eastern Shore for the special twilight Barn Market.
 And it was great!

-The Rosny Barn is actually a pretty impressive highlight alone.
+Rosny Barn is actually a pretty impressive highlight alone.
 The Clarence City Council commenced a restoration process about 20 years ago, transforming the dilapidated stone building into a venue for concerts and exhibitions.
 Built about 1818, possibly by an ex-convict, it was originally used as farm storage for hay and grain.
 Now, the acoustics are perfect for musical performances.

 Pieces of Apple Jelly

 Helen Mansbridge owns Pili Pala Pieces and is also the co-ordinator of the Barn Market.
 She revealed the event is so popular with stall holders, applications have been received from about 100 business owners.
 Space is shared between applicants, with the aim of providing variety for shoppers.
 Only artisans who design and produce top quality, hand-made Tasmanian goods are likely to be accepted.

 So what’s good for the customer is also good for the seller.
 With hot competition for every dollar, especially during the peak Christmas trade, there’s an incentive to offer a new and interesting range that no-one has seen before.
 Just like the delicious treats sold by Mad About Apples.
 The first stall we came across at the Barn Market belonged to Melita Beard, and we made our first acquisition inside a minute!